BlockchainCommons/bc-crypto-rust/README.md

 ## Introduction

-`bc-crypto` is a exposes a uniform API for the cryptographic primitives used in higher-level [Blockchain Commons](https://blockchaincommons.com) projects such as [Gordian Envelope](https://crates.io/crates/bc-envelope).
+`bc-crypto` exposes a uniform API for the cryptographic primitives used in higher-level [Blockchain Commons](https://blockchaincommons.com) projects such as [Gordian Envelope](https://crates.io/crates/bc-envelope).
 The various providers listed below may change, but the API this package provides should be stable.

 | Category | Algorithm | Provider
 |---|---|---